OpenKneeboard/OpenKneeboard/docs/features/remote-controls.md

 - [an Elgato StreamDeck](./streamdeck.md)
 - [VoiceAttack](./voice-attack.md)

+## Third-Party Developers

+It is *strongly* recommended you use [the API](../api/index.md) instead.

+If you do write code that uses the remote controls, you should find them by following the [same process documented for the C API](../api/c.md#locating-the-dll); the remote controls are in `..\utilities\` relative to the DLL.

+## Basic Remtoe Controls

 Most remote controls are straightforward:

 - `OpenKneeboard-RemoteControl-PREVIOUS_TAB.exe`: tell OpenKneeboard to go to the previous tab